nuodb/nuodb-client/README.rst

 |Hibernate5        |Java 8 or 11         |
 +------------------+---------------------+

-The use of the client drivers require a running NuoDB database.
+The use of the clients require a running NuoDB database.
 If you don't have a NuoDB_ database running in your environment yet, you can use the NuoDB `Community Edition`_ page to guide you through the steps to deploy a NuoDB database.